xero/glitchlock/README.md

 	* image manipulation toolkit
 	* https://github.com/ImageMagick/ImageMagick

-if you're using arch they can all be installed from the community and aur repos:
+if you're using arch they can all be installed from the extra, community, and aur repos:

-`yaourt -S i3lock-color-git scrot imagemagick`
+`yay -S i3lock-color-git scrot imagemagick`

+* [yay](https://github.com/Jguer/yay) is aur helper that wraps pacman.

 ### customize